antirez/aocla/README.md

 Aocla programs are just lists, and Aocla functions are lists bound to a name.
 The name is given as a symbol, and the way to bind a list with a symbol is an Aocla procedure itself.
-Not special syntax is required.
+No special syntax is required.

     [dup *] 'square def